emsig/houston23-mc3/README.rst

      :alt: Colab

   Google Colab: If you have a Google account you can also run it on Colab.
-You have to login in order to run it (TODO TEST).
+You have to login in order to run it.

 - .. image:: https://jupyterlite.rtfd.io/en/latest/_static/badge-launch.svg
      :target: https://emsig.xyz/emlite